Sharing research resources, data sharing policy, sharing model organisms, genomic data sharing, GDS, genome-wide association studies (GWAS)

 In addition to sharing research resources with the research community, upon request of the NIH awarding IC The NIH organizational component responsible for a particular grant program or set of activities.
 The terms "NIH IC," or "awarding IC" are used throughout this document to designate a point of contact for advice and interpretation of grant requirements and to establish the focal point for requesting necessary prior approvals or changes in the terms and conditions of award., the recipient also must provide a copy of documents or a sample of any material developed under an NIH grant award.
 The recipient may charge a nominal fee to cover shipping costs for providing this material.
 Income earned from these charges must be treated as program income (see Administrative Requirements-Management Systems and Procedures-Program Income).

-To facilitate the availability of unique or novel materials and resources developed with NIH funds, investigators may distribute the materials through their own laboratory or organization or submit them, if appropriate, to entities such as the American Type Culture Collection or other repositories and should ensure that those entities distribute them in a way that is consistent with the above referenced Principles and Guidelines for Recipients of NIH Research Grants and Contracts on Obtaining and Disseminating Biomedical Research Resources.
+To facilitate the availability of unique or novel materials and resources developed with NIH funds, investigators may distribute the materials through their own laboratory or organization or submit them, if appropriate, to entities such as the American Type Culture Collection or other repositories and should ensure that those entities distribute them in a way that is consistent with the above referenced NIH Research Tools Policy webpage.
 Investigators are expected to submit unique biological information, such as DNA sequences or crystallographic coordinates, to the appropriate data banks so that they can be made available to the broad scientific community.
 When distributing unique resources, investigators are to include pertinent information on the nature, quality, or characterization of the materials.

 8.2.3.1 Policy for Data Management and Sharing (DMS Policy)

-For additional information on this policy, see the NIH Scientific Data Sharing website.
+For additional information and resources, see the NIH Scientific Data Sharing website.

-The National Institutes of Health (NIH) Genomic Data Sharing (GDS) Policy sets forth expectations that ensure the broad and responsible sharing of genomic research data.
+The NIH Genomic Data Sharing (GDS) Policy sets forth expectations that ensure the broad and responsible sharing of genomic research data.
 Sharing research data supports NIH's mission and facilitates the translation of research results into knowledge, products, and procedures that improve human health.

-The GDS Policy, an extension of the 2008 NIH Policy for Sharing of Data Obtained in NIH Supported or Conducted Genome-Wide Association Studies (the NIH GWAS Policy), applies to all NIH-funded research that generates large-scale human or non-human genomic data, as well as the use of these data for subsequent research.
-For the purposes of this Policy, the genome is the entire set of genetic instructions found in a cell and large-scale genomic data include GWAS, single nucleotide polymorphisms (SNP) arrays, and genome sequence, transcriptomic, epigenomic, and gene expression data.
+The GDS Policy applies to all NIH-funded research that generates large-scale human or non-human genomic data, as well as the use of these data for subsequent research.
+For the purposes of the GDS Policy, the genome is the entire set of genetic instructions found in a cell and large-scale genomic data include GWAS, single nucleotide polymorphisms (SNP) arrays, and genome sequence, transcriptomic, epigenomic, and gene expression data.
 Supplemental Information to the GDS Policy provides examples of genomic research projects that are subject to the Policy and the timeline for submission and sharing of data from such projects.

 Investigators who wish to use cloud computing for storage and analysis will need to indicate in their Data Access Request (DAR) that they are requesting permission to use cloud computing and identify the cloud service provider or providers that will be employed.
 They also will need to describe how the cloud computing service will be used to carry out their proposed research.